 Please note that as a director you cannot pay into the social fund.

 Please allow at least four to five weeks to complete the entire process.
 It usually takes less than one week for certification from the Commercial Service office, but registration by the Thai government can take anywhere from a few weeks to a few months.

 After meeting these conditions, next step is to process you through your application.

 The very first step will be registering your business at the Ministry of Commerce.
 Our staff will be there to help with the form filling and providing required documents.
 It will take almost 1 week to get the documents.
 These verify that your company has been registered in accordance with the Thai law.

 Our next step will be submitting the documents and letter confirming that most of the shareholders are American citizens.
 Then you will get a letter from the Commercial section at the US Embassy in Bangkok.
 It will take 1 to 2 days.

-We will submit the certification documents that are required to get the alien business license.
+We will translate and submit the certification documents that are required to get the Alien Business License.
 The documents will be submitted to the Thai Department of Business Development of the Ministry of Commerce.
 This will get your business registered under the treaty hence completing the process.
 This procedure takes up to 4 weeks to be completed.

-Thus, what we can do for is that we offer you a free consultation with an English-speaking representative.
+Please contact us for a free consultation with an English-speaking representative to determine the best options for you.
 We will get back to you as soon as possible.

 Thailand Work Permit

 1 Ratchadaphisek Rd.,